The ‘Bowling Green Massacre’ That Never Happened

 So I was watching Chris Matthews’ “Hardball” on MSNBC Thursday evening and Matthews had Kellyanne Conway on to defend Trump’s disastrous first two weeks.
 For some reason, Matthews declines to challenge her when she flat-out lies, although he is quick to get in the face of most other guests.
 He used to turn his show over to Trump, with no commentary or fact-checking, most nights at 7:30 pm during the presidential campaign, so he bears some responsibility for our presidential catastrophe (though to be fair no doubt his bosses instructed him to do this).

-In the course of defending Trump’s 7-nation Muslim ban, Conway alleged that President Obama stopped refugees from Iraq from entering the US for 6 months in response to two Iraqi terrorists who struck in Bowling Green, Ohio.
+In the course of defending Trump’s 7-nation Muslim ban, Conway alleged that President Obama stopped refugees from Iraq from entering the US for 6 months in response to two Iraqi terrorists who struck in Bowling Green, Ky.

 Whaaat?

-Note: An earlier version of this article incorrectly said that the Kentucky city of Bowling Green is in Ohio.